wiseman/clj-pid/README.md

 In the following simple model, we have

 * A drone that can tilt forward or backward.
-We assume the amount of tilt is directly proportional to the drone's acceleration.
-Max acceleration is 3 m/s.
+We assume the drone's acceleration is directly proportional to the amount of tilt, up to a maximum acceleration of 3 m/s^2.
 We use Euler integration to compute position from acceleration.

 * Wind, which starts with a velocity of 0 m/s and then is modeled by a random walk.